- About Us

 3. Programs designed to maintain or improve the health of Oklahomans or to enhance the provision of health care services to Oklahomans, with particular emphasis on such programs for children;

-4. Programs and services for the benefit of the children of Oklahoma, with particular emphasis on common and higher education, before- and after-school programs, substance abuse prevention and treatment programs and services designed to improve the health and quality of life of children; and
+4. Programs and services for the benefit of the children of Oklahoma, with particular emphasis on common and higher education, before- and after-school programs, substance abuse prevention and treatment programs and services designed to improve the health and quality of life of children;

 5. Programs designed to enhance the health and well-being of senior adults.

 Oklahoma State and Education Employees Group Insurance Board (OSEEGIB) began offering insurance coverage for smoking cessation prescription products for all HealthChoice members.

 Board of Investors certified $6,843,383 in earnings from FY 2006

 Communities of Excellence in Tobacco Control 5-year grant program expanded with awards ti seven new grantees